samsonpaul/jack.ly/README.md

 This is the repository for [jack.ly](http://jack.ly), my personal website.

+It seems like a right of passage to build yourself a custom, potentially (likely) over-engineered personal website.
+This is mine.

+## Overview

 It is a simple flask application that uses filesystem storage and markdown to maintain content.
 Upon startup, it renders all of the files into html and places them in a dictionary based cache.